jingzhou99/MusicApp_CloudDWH/README.md

 - If you prefer it manually, do it manually, and jump to PART 3 and start from there.

-You can run .py in this files and check whether tables created or not.
+You can run .py in this *Part 3* and check whether tables created or not.

 ![](./assets/images/jupyter-createtable.png)